Animation BA (Hons)

 QS Stars University Ratings

-- The outward facing nature of the course.
-Professional practice is a key component of the course with scope to undertake placements2 and briefs that respond to the needs of the creative industries.
+• Professional practice is a key component of the course with scope to undertake placements and briefs that respond to the needs of the creative industries, both in the UK and abroad2.

-- A flexible approach enabling you to individually develop your creative practice and portfolio towards a wide range of potential career paths.
+• A flexible approach enables you to individually develop your creative practice and portfolio towards a wide range of potential career paths.

 What you'll study